mlswg/mls-combiner/draft-ietf-mls-combiner.md

 # Introduction

-A fully capable quantum adversary has the ability to break fundamental underlying cryptographic assumptions of traditional Key Encapsulation Mechanisms (KEMs) and Digital Signature Algorithms (DSAs).
-This has led to the development of post-quantum (PQ) cryptographically secure KEMs and DSAs by the cryptographic research community which have been formally adopted by the National Institute of Standards and Technology (NIST), including the Module Lattice KEM (ML-KEM) and Module Lattice DSA (ML-DSA) algorithms.
+A fully capable quantum adversary has the ability to break fundamental underlying cryptographic assumptions of traditional asymmetric cryptography.
+This has led to the development of post-quantum (PQ) cryptographically secure Key Encapsulation Mechanisms (KEMs) and digital signature algorithms (DSAs) by the cryptographic research community which have been formally adopted by the National Institute of Standards and Technology (NIST), including the Module Lattice KEM (ML-KEM) and Module Lattice DSA (ML-DSA) algorithms.
 While these provide PQ security, ML-KEM and ML-DSA have significant overhead in terms of public key size, signature size, ciphertext size, and CPU time compared to their traditional counterparts.
 This has made achieving PQ entity and data authenticity particularly challenging.
 The hybrid approach in this draft amortizes the PQ overhead costs enabling practical PQ confidentiality or PQ confidentiality *and* PQ authenticity.

 Moreover, research arms on side-channel attacks, etc., have motivated uses of hybrid-PQ combiners that draw security from both the underlying PQ and underlying traditional components.
 A variety of hybrid security treatments have arisen across IETF working groups to bridge the gap between performance and security to encourage the adoption of PQ security in existing protocols, including the MLS protocol {{!RFC9420}}.